lukaszcz/dict2/README.md

 If you're missing the necessary libraries (`configure` gives an error), try searching for `libgnomeui`, `libglade`, `libiconv` or similar with your package manager.
+On Debian/Ubuntu the packages you may need are called `libglade2-dev` and `libgnomeui-dev`.

 Usage
 -----